Ash

 • Start the day with a coffee on Commercial Drive: this vibrant neighborhood known as Vancouver’s Little Italy is known for its mix of cafes, restaurants, and thrift shops.

-• Head to Main Street between 26th and 16th: this trendy neighborhood is known for boutique/second hand/vintage stores is a great place to find unique treasures.
+• Head to Main Street between 26th and 16th: this trendy neighborhood is known for boutique/second hand/vintage stores and is a great place to find unique treasures.

-• End the day with a visit to Gastown, Vancouver’s oldest neighborhood with a rich history and charming cobblestone streets.
+• End the day with a visit to Gastown, Vancouver’s oldest neighborhood, with a rich history and charming cobblestone streets.

 • The Lost Souls of Gastown Tour is a great way to learn about Vancouver’s sketchy history as a vagrant logging town.